coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 No secrets can be kept from the deity.

-**Benefit:** The deity can learn a creature's entire history (including any embarrassing or vital secrets it might know) just by looking at it.
+**Benefit:** The deity can learn a creature’s entire history (including any embarrassing or vital secrets it might know) just by looking at it.
-This ability is similar to the *legend lore* spell, except that it delivers instant results and the subject is allowed a Will save (DC 10 + the deity's Charisma modifier + the deity's divine rank) to avoid the effect.
+This ability is similar to the *legend lore* spell, except that it delivers instant results and the subject is allowed a Will save (DC 10 + the deity’s Charisma modifier + the deity’s divine rank) to avoid the effect.

 **Suggested Portfolio Elements:** Knowledge, secrets.